-We're honored to play at the beautiful Murphy Theater, which was built in the early 1900's.
+We're honored to play yet again at the beautiful Murphy Theater, which was built in the early 1900's.
 This will be a fantastic show to come and listen to jigs, reels, and songs.
 Plus, we'll have some surprises throughout the evening!
 We had an absolute blast last year and a great time at the pub after!

 The Murphy story began on a warm evening in late July of 1918 when Charles Webb Murphy opened his newly built theatre in his hometown of Wilmington.
 It was a grand theatre for a small town and its history reflects the ebb and flow of small town America.
 The theatre acted as the heart of downtown in those early days playing host to vaudeville, lectures, minstrel shows, movies, high school graduations, band concerts, plays and even church services.